 - have had few or no previous blood transfusions, and

 The transplant will normally follow chemotherapy.
 During the transplant, you will get donated stem cells in a procedure much like a blood transfusion.
 Once the new stem cells are in your blood system, they travel to your bone marrow and begin making the new blood cells required.

 A successful stem cell transplant will allow your body to make enough of all three types of blood cells, i.e red blood cells, white blood cells and platelets.

-Even if you’ve had a stem cell transplant to treat the FA, you are still at risk for some types of blood cancer and cancerous solid tumours.
-Your doctor must check your health regularly after the procedure.
+Even after a stem cell transplant to treat the aplastic anaemia, the risk for some types of blood cancer and cancerous solid tumours remain.
+Regular health and cancer checks should be done after the procedure.

-For more information about stem cell transplants, including finding a donor, becoming a donor, having the procedure, and learning about the risks, go to the South Africa Bone Marrow Registry (SABMR)
+For more information about stem cell transplants, including finding a donor, having the procedure, and learning about the risks, go to the South Africa Bone Marrow Registry (SABMR).

 For more information about blood transfusions, including becoming a donor, having the procedure, and learning about the risks, go to the South Africa National Blood Services (SANBS)

 Researchers are currently looking for methods to replace faulty FA genes with normal, healthy genes.
 They hope these genes will make proteins that can repair and protect bone marrow cells.
 Early results of this therapy hold promise, but more research is needed.